-- training municipal and county officials and employees; and
+- training municipal and county officials and employees; and - proposing changes to the ethics code.

-The commission's responsibilities regarding oversight, administration, and enforcement of the ethics code include specific provisions pertaining to prohibited conduct, acceptance of gifts, antilobbyist registration, nepotism, employment.
-Prohibited conduct that can result in a violation of the code includes the misuse of public office or employment and corrupt misuse of official position.
-A lobbyist's failure to register or the receipt by a government employee or official of certain gifts with a value greater than \$100 from a lobbyist can also result in a violation of the code.5
+The commission's responsibilities regarding oversight, administration, and enforcement of the ethics code include specific provisions pertaining to prohibited conduct, acceptance of gifts, antinepotism, lobbyist registration, and postemployment.
+Prohibited conduct that can result in a violation of the code includes the misuse of public office or employment and corrupt misuse of official position.4 A lobbyist's failure to register or the receipt by a government employee or official of certain gifts with a value greater than \$100 from a lobbyist can also result in a violation of the code.5